-Around the World in 30 Days: RTW Tickets
+Around the World in 30 Days: A Beginner’s Guide to RTW Tickets

-In one week I will be flying on my first round-the-world (RTW) ticket.
-My trip will take about one month and take me to Boston, New York City, Paris, Yangon, and Hong Kong.
-But what is a round-the world ticket?
+In the fall of 2016, I went on my first first round-the-world (RTW) ticket.
+My trip took about one month and covered Boston, New York City, Paris, Yangon, and Hong Kong.
+I know what you’re thinking: hold up — what is a round-the world ticket?
+And is it right for you?

 The first circumnavigation of the globe took nearly three years to complete.
 Now, almost 500 years later, you can fly around the world in less than three days.
 What was once romanticized, traveling has become common and circumnavigation no longer a dream.
 Traveling around the world is now easy with multi-stop and round-the-world tickets.